emilybrooks/emilybrooks.github.io/tms.md

 ### Medeus (Phase 1)
 20000HP Lv.
 61

-Itsuki Exalted Fachion+1, Trickster
+Itsuki Exalted Fachion +1, Trickster
 Tsubasa Gradivus, Pegasus Earrings
 Yashiro Murasame, Trickster

 --------------------------------------------------
+Notes:
-The ads will respawn if one of them dies, starting with the sorcerer then alternating between druid and sorcerer
+- The ads will respawn if one of them dies, starting with the sorcerer then alternating between druid and sorcerer

-The goal of this phase is to kill the sorcerer twice, resulting in 2 druids on the battlefield.
+- The goal of this phase is to kill the sorcerer twice, resulting in 2 druids on the battlefield.

-The sorcerer is particularly nasty and can concentrate megido, but the druids can safely be ignored.
+- The sorcerer is particularly mean and can concentrate megido, but the druids can safely be ignored.

-Tsubasa has prayer if you need to both heal and get rid of sealing flame at the same time
+- Tsubasa has prayer if you need to both heal and get rid of sealing flame at the same time

 r1
 tsubasa rakukaja stone
 itsuki strike a pose + charge
-yashiro charge + flame strike sorceror
+yashiro charge + flame strike sorcerer

 r2
-itsuki dekunda stone if first, otherwise wyrmicide medeus tsubasa dekunda stone / heal / tarukaja / fogbreath yashiro charge / flame strike sorceror
+itsuki dekunda stone if first, otherwise wyrmicide medeus tsubasa dekunda stone / heal / tarukaja / fogbreath yashiro charge / flame strike sorcerer

 r3
 itsuki charge